Counting with the quantum alternating operator ansatz: Introduction

-The improbability of exact polynomial-time algorithms for \textsf{\#P}-hard problems has motivated the development of approximate counting algorithms, which sacrifice exactness for performance.
+The improbability of exact polynomial-time algorithms for \textsf{\#P}-hard problems has spurred extensive research into practical solvers~\cite{biereHandbookSatisfiability2021}.
+Exact counting heuristics employ techniques such as component caching~\cite{sangCombiningComponentCaching2004}, knowledge compilation~\cite{lagniezImprovedDecisionDNNFCompiler2017}, and tensor networks~\cite{kourtisFastCountingTensor2019, dudekEfficientContractionLarge2020} to outperform brute-force enumeration, but they typically remain limited to instances with at most a few hundred variables.
+Approximate counting algorithms, which sacrifice exactness for performance, fall into two main categories.
+Hashing-based methods recursively partition the solution space with random hash functions and query an NP oracle, such as a SAT solver, to test for emptiness~\cite{stockmeyerComplexityApproximateCounting1983, chakrabortyScalableApproximateModel2013}.
+Sampling-based methods, by contrast, rely on generating solutions (almost) uniformly at random.
 An example is the celebrated algorithm by Jerrum, Valiant, and Vazirani (JVV)~\cite{jerrumRandomGenerationCombinatorial1986}, which establishes an equivalence between approximate counting and random sampling of solutions.
 The JVV algorithm approximately solves \textsf{\#P}-hard problems that are self-reducible \emph{if} solutions can be sampled sufficiently uniformly (the term ``self-reducible'' will be defined in Sec.~\ref{sec:jvv-algorithm}).

-In this work, we introduce an algorithm for approximate counting with VQAs.
-Concretely, we show how the quantum alternating operator ansatz (QAOA)~\cite{hadfieldQuantumApproximateOptimization2019} can be used as a subroutine to build an approximate solver for \textsf{\#P} problems.
-If QAOA succeeds in sampling solutions sufficiently close to uniformly with a finite success rate, then only a polynomial number of samples is needed to obtain an approximate count through the JVV algorithm.
-Our approach then offers an exponential improvement over previous related work on quantum counting~\cite{sundarQuantumAlgorithmCount2019}.
+In this work, we introduce VQCount, an algorithm for approximate counting with VQAs.
+Concretely, we show how QAOA can be used as a subroutine within the JVV algorithm to build an approximate solver for self-reducible \textsf{\#P} problems.
+If QAOA succeeds in sampling solutions sufficiently close to uniformly with success rate $r$, VQCount requires $O\left(\frac{n^2 \log(1/\delta)}{r \varepsilon^2}\right)$ samples to obtain an approximate count to any desired multiplicative accuracy $\varepsilon$ with confidence $1-\delta$ for a problem instance of $n$ variables.
+Our approach then offers an exponential improvement over previous related work on approximate counting with VQAs~\cite{sundarQuantumAlgorithmCount2019}.
 The key question then becomes: under which conditions can QAOA function as an efficient random sampler of solutions?

 To investigate this, we evaluate the success rate and total variation distance from the uniform distribution of the output state as a function of QAOA circuit depth for a \textsf{\#P}-hard problem (\#NAE3SAT) in two limiting cases.
 On the one hand, the quantum approximate optimization algorithm~\cite{farhiQuantumApproximateOptimization2014} requires shallower circuits to reach solutions, but samples solutions non-uniformly.
 On the other hand, the Grover-mixer variant of QAOA (GM-QAOA)~\cite{bartschiGroverMixersQAOA2020} guarantees perfect uniformity but requires deeper circuits to reach solutions reliably.
 We therefore establish the existence of a tradeoff between sampling efficiency and sampling uniformity with respect to counting accuracy.
 Finally, we restrict ourselves to shallow QAOA circuits suitable for near-term applications on noisy hardware and estimate the number of shots required to obtain an approximate count within a multiplicative factor of the exact number of solutions for the \textsf{\#P}-hard problem positive \#1-in-3SAT.
 We observe an exponential reduction in the number of samples compared to naive rejection sampling of solutions, though the overall scaling is worse than state-of-the-art exact classical algorithms for this problem~\cite{kourtisFastCountingTensor2019,dudekEfficientContractionLarge2020,dudekParallelWeightedModel2021}.